colinoflynn/raymarine-axiom-rescue/README.md

 * https://wiki.radxa.com/Rock/flash_the_image
 * Tools you can find on e.g. https://github.com/radxa/RKTools

+The bootloader can be entered as well allowing regular Rockchip tools to access the device.
+Watch out if doing this, as you may erase the Raymarine Bootloader (this won't brick the unit, but it will mean you need to use the USB bootloader tools in the future).

 ## Adding your own Key for SSH Access

+The following is the full process I used to add my own SSH key:

 ### 1. Extract ISO